gikenye/ministables/README.md

 # Minilend

-Minilend is a  savings & lending protocol that enables users to save & borrow various stablecoins with robust compliance mechanisms powered by zkSelf.
+Minilend is a  savings protocol that enables users to save in groups using various stablecoins with robust compliance mechanisms powered by zkSelf.

 ## Overview